MarcelGarus/server/blog/2025-05-12 plum-types.md

 - The opening parenthesis immediately before that is the start of the recursive type.
 - Search for a closing parenthesis afterwards.
 That's the end of the recursive type.
 - Search for the opening and closing parenthes of the surronding types (this does require tracking the nesting as we encounter parentheses).
-- Concatenate these three strings:

-  - everything up to the start of the surrounding type
+- Concatenate three strings: everything up to the start of the surrounding type, the recursive type, everything after the end of the surrounding type
-  - the recursive type
-  - everything after the end of the surrounding type

 Rather than a complicated recursive function tracking several pieces of state, we have a straightforward function with three 5-line loops.
 Amazing!